Syllabus for HIS-356

-War and American Society is a six-credit online course consisting of six (6) modules.
+War and American Society is a six-credit online course consisting of eight modules.
 Modules include learning objectives, study materials, and activities.
 Module titles are listed below.

-For your formal work in the course, you are required to participate in online discussion forums, complete written assignments, take a proctored midterm examination, and a final exam.
+For your formal work in the course, you are required to complete written assignments and journal assignments, take a proctored midterm examination, and a complete a final project.
 See below for more details.

-In addition to posting an introduction to the class in Module 1, you are required to participate in five (5) graded online discussions.
+In addition to posting an introduction to the class in Module 1, you are required to participate in fifteen graded online discussions.

 Communication with the mentor and among fellow students is a critical component of online learning.
 Participation in online discussions involves two distinct activities: an initial response to a discussion question and at least two subsequent comments on classmates' responses.
 Meaningful participation is relevant to the content, adds value, and advances the discussion.
 Comments such as "I agree" and "ditto" are not considered value-adding participation.

 Therefore, when you agree or disagree with a classmate, the reading, or your mentor, state and support your agreement or disagreement.
 You will be evaluated on the quality and quantity of your participation.
 Responses and comments should be properly proofread and edited, professional, and respectful.

 War and American Society has eight written assignments.
 When you have done all of the assigned reading for each assignment, prepare your answers to the assignment question.
 (All activity questions can be found in the individual modules of the course site.)

 Responses to written assignment questions are expected to be well developed and reasonably detailed (between 500 and 1000 words for each assignment question).
 They should clearly demonstrate your understanding of the course materials.
 An adequate response may well require a review of the relevant course materials.